Questions we get asked all the time

 - What costs can a btov investor expect?

-The annual membership fee amounts to EUR 2’500.
-The management fee charged on investments introduced to members by btov amounts to 2% p.a. (max. over five years).
+The btov membership fee is effectively a retainer fee and amounts to EUR 4’000 p.a.
+The management fee charged on investments introduced to members by btov amounts to 2% p.a. (max. over five years) on the invested capital.
+The retainer fee can be offset against the management fee.
 The success fee (carried interest) amounts to 20% after the investor’s investment has been paid back in full plus a 6% p.a. hurdle rate.
 For investments made available through btov but not supported by btov, we charge a one-time introduction fee of 5.0% on the invested amount.

 - What services does btov offer?

-Firstly, access to about 100 investment opportunities per year, pre-selected by our fund investment teams or members of the network and picked from a total deal-flow of 3’000 investment opportunities which btov screens per year.
-Secondly, invitations to more than 15 investment events per year in Germany, Switzerland and Austria.
-Thirdly, co-investments with btov funds and other btov members steered by btov along investment processes which have been optimized over the last 16 years. btov strives to enable the investor to focus completely on the investment decision and not on the paperwork.
+Firstly, access to about 30-40 investment opportunities per year, pre-selected by our fund investment teams or members of the network and picked from a total deal-flow of 3’000 investment opportunities which btov screens per year.
+Secondly, invitations to btov's exclusive events hosted in Germany and Switzerland.
+Thirdly, co-investments with btov funds and other btov members steered by btov along investment processes which have been optimized over the last 18 years. btov strives to enable the investor to focus completely on the investment decision and not on the paperwork.

 - Why does btov invest in syndicates?